Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Methods used for calculation of quasinormal modes

 Here $n$ is the overtone number, $V_0$ is the maximal value of the effective potential, $V_2$ is the value of the second derivative of the potential in the maximum respectively the tortoise coordinate, $A_i$ for $i=2, 3, 4, \ldots$ is $i-th$ WKB order correction term beyond the eikonal approximation which depends on $\K$ and derivatives of the potential up to the order $2i$.

-At large $\mu M$ and non-zero $\Lambda$ the effective potential $V(r)$ of the master wave equation is a barrier with a single peak.
-Therefore, in this regime the WKB approach can be applied for estimating the dominant modes.
+{At intermediate and large $\mu M$ and non-zero $\Lambda$} the effective potential $V(r)$ of the master wave equation is {a positive definite} barrier with a single peak, {as shown in fig. \ref{fig:potentials6}.} Therefore, in this regime the WKB approach can be applied for estimating the dominant modes. {However, for sufficiently small $\mu M$, there is a negative gap, so that the WKB method is much less accurate in this regime.}

 The explicit form of the correction terms $A_i$ are deduced in \cite{Iyer:1986np} for the second and third WKB orders, in \cite{Konoplya:2003ii} for the 4-6th WKB orders and in \cite{Matyjasek:2017psv} for the 7-13th orders.
 Here we use the also further improvement of the accuracy of the above WKB formula via applying Padé approximants \cite{Matyjasek:2017psv} to the WKB series expansion.
 Following \cite{Matyjasek:2017psv} we define a polynomial $P_k(\epsilon)$ via introducing powers of the order parameter $\epsilon$ in the righthand side of the WKB formula (\ref{WKBformula-spherical}):